 Thomas Jefferson Park

-During the course of his forty years in public life, Thomas Jefferson (1743-1826) had a profound influence on the formation of the American legal and political system.
-He began his career as a lawyer and a farmer and became a champion of equal rights, religious freedom and public education.
-In 1776 Jefferson drafted the Declaration of Independence.
+This park is named for Thomas Jefferson (1743-1826) who had a profound influence on the formation of the American legal and political system.
+Though Jefferson himself owned several hundred enslaved people on his Virginia estate, Monticello, in 1776 he was enlisted as the principal author to draft the Declaration of Independence.
 He went on to serve as governor of Virginia (1779-81), minister to France (1785-89), and Secretary of State under Washington (1790-93).
 He was elected Vice President in 1796 and then served two terms as President from 1801-1809.
-Aside from his political influence, Jeffersons legacy includes creating the decimal monetary system and founding and designing the University of Virginia.
+Aside from his political influence, Jefferson’s legacy includes creating the decimal monetary system and founding and designing the University of Virginia.

 Directions to Thomas Jefferson Park